Home

 Missouri Homeschool Law

-(b) Enrolls pupils between the ages of seven years and the compulsory attendance age for the district, of which no more than four are unrelated by affinity or consanguinity in the third degree; and
+(2) Enrolls children between the ages of seven years and the compulsory attendance age for the school district in which the home school is located, of which no more than four are unrelated by affinity or consanguinity in the third degree;

-(c) Does not charge or receive consideration in the form of tuition, fees, or other remuneration in a genuine and fair exchange for provision of instruction.
+(3) Does not charge or receive consideration in the form of tuition, fees, or other remuneration in a genuine and fair exchange for provision of instruction;

-a.
-A plan book, diary, or other written record indicating subjects taught and activities engaged in; and
+(a) a.
+A plan book, diary, or other written record indicating subjects taught and activities engaged in;

 b.
 A portfolio of samples of the child's academic work; and